-And don't forget about the good ol' fashioned road trip.
-It's always fun to travel somewhere new . . . and what is a vacation if you don't bring your dog?!
-But before you guys hit the road together, there are some things you'll want to consider.
+When’s the last time you took a good old-fashioned road trip?
+It’s always fun to travel somewhere new, and even better when you get to bring the dog.
+But before you hit the road together, there are a few things you need to consider.

 The Sleepypod carriers (Sleepypod Mobile Pet Bed, Sleepypod Air, and Sleepypod Atom) have all the capabilities of a regular carrier, with the added ability to function as a car seat.
-Similarly, the safety harnesses (Clickit Utility, Clickit Sport and Clickit Terrain) keep your dog secure and buckled-up in the car, but also can be used as regular harnesses in the park or on a walk.
-These products are great for just a short trip to the store or a summer road trip with the family.
-Your dog will be comfortable, happy, and most important, extremely safe .
+Similarly, the safety harnesses (Clickit Utility, Clickit Sport, and Clickit Terrain) keep your dog secure and buckled-up in the car, but can also be used as regular harnesses in the park or on a walk.
+These products are great for just a short trip to the store or a road trip with the family.
+Your dog will be comfortable, happy, and extremely safe.

-But don't just take our word for it; hear from Irish Terrier owner, Valerie.
+But don’t just take our word for it; hear from Shetland Sheepdog owner, Susan.